Women's History Month Ceremonial Cake Cutting

 Colonel Michael R. Kaloostian, Commander, 2d Theater Signal Brigade, Maj.
-Victoria Maynard, 102d Signal Battalion's Executive Officer, and Command Sgt.
+Victoria Maynard, 102D Signal Battalion Executive Officer, and Command Sgt.
 Maj.
-Lonnie R. Null, Command Sergeant Major for the 2d Theater Signal Brigade, take part in a ceremonial cake-cutting in honor of of Women's History Month.
+Lonnie R. Null, Command Sergeant Major for the 2d Theater Signal Brigade, took part in a ceremonial cake-cutting in honor of of Women's History Month.
 Women's History Month is an annual observance highlighting the contributions of women to events in history and society (U.S. Army photo by Candy Knight)

 |Date Taken: